St. Joseph Syro Malabar Forane Catholic Church

 The St. Joseph Syro Malabar Forane Catholic Church is a Syro-Malabar Catholic Forane Parish in Missouri City, Texas serving the community of Houston.
 It is a Forane Parish for the Syro-Malabar Catholic Eparchy of St. Thomas of Chicago.

 Priest

 The current vicar of the Forane Parish is Reverend Fr.
-Johnykutty George Puleessery.
+Sebastian Valiyaparambil.
 Prior to his tenure in Houston, Fr.
-Puleessery served as the Chancellor of Syro-Malabar Catholic Eparchy of St. Thomas of Chicago.
-He also was formerly vicar of St. Thomas Syro-Malabar Forane Catholic Church in Philadelphia, PA.
+Sebastian served as the Vicar of St. Chavara Syro-Malabar Catholic Mission in Bakersfield, CA.